From "Terra" by Calder Moore |

 13. Any military or police operation outside of one’s home star system means years spent away from home, maybe decades, and all without direct supervision.
 Unimpeachably loyal, highly effective soldiers are at a tremendous premium.
 They are generally promised great rewards and instilled with strong beliefs in the righteousness of their work, and their leaders are loath to risk them, or even send them away from their home ports, except when absolutely necessary.

-15. The ruling caste of the empire, or at least the tradition-minded among the high nobility, never trim their fingernails and rarely use their hands for any purpose except eating.
+15. The ruling caste of the Empire, or at least the tradition-minded among the high nobility, never trim their fingernails and rarely use their hands for any purpose except eating.

 16. Various parahuman and epihuman clades exist in the Pale—populations who can be traced back to some deliberate, engineered split from the main human line, optimized for various environments (like gravity considerably higher or lower than human standard).
 Such tinkering with the human genome has long been forbidden by the Rule, but long-established clades are not regarded as aberrant.

-17. The Inmost Houses of the empire are descended from the clans that backed the First Emperor during the Great Conjugation; the Utmost Houses are descended from those that opposed him.
+17. The Inmost Houses of the Empire are descended from the clans that backed the First Emperor during the Great Conjugation; the Utmost Houses are descended from those that opposed him.
 The Low Houses are descended from those who attempted, dishonorably, to remain neutral.

-18. On the periphery of the union is an archipelago planet with beautiful calm seas and abundant life whose people live a mostly premodern life (albeit with access to modern medicine and the other rights afforded by their government).
+18. On the periphery of the Continuum is an archipelago planet with beautiful calm seas and abundant life whose people live a mostly premodern life (albeit with access to modern medicine and the other rights afforded by their government).

-19. Elsewhere on the union's periphery is a world of endless steppes; shallow, wide river valleys; broad deltas; and long, low lines of hills, where enormous storms boil up over the plains.
+19. Elsewhere on the Continuum's periphery is a world of endless steppes; shallow, wide river valleys; broad deltas; and long, low lines of hills, where enormous storms boil up over the plains.
 The people, mostly farmers, live in low, sturdy homes half-buried in sod banks or hillsides.

 20. Far out on the edge of the Pale is a wilderness planet honeycombed with sprawling concrete structures, some recognizable from their past purposes, others totally inscrutable, all overgrown.